Model 3/Y: steering rack noises and knocks — causes, diagnosis, rebuild vs replacement

 DIY notes

-General-level (rack isn't the most DIY-friendly assembly, but the shim is doable):
+General-level (rack isn't the most DIY-friendly assembly, but the re-torque is doable):

 - Full replacement — comes out through the frunk space (Tesla service: "right side first into the frunk, then left").